gabrielcs/nyc-subway-canvass/README.md

 The next step was search for an open dataset that included the location of NYC subway stations so we could match them with the high schools.
 We then found this other [dataset](https://data.cityofnewyork.us/Transportation/Subway-Stations/arq3-7z49) provided by MTA.
 All we had to do then was to clean both datasets and further join them with the MTA dataset we used in the MVP to build the recommendation.

+Both datasets are hosted on the [NYC Open Data website](https://data.cityofnewyork.us) and so we believe that to be a good source of datasets when it comes to New York City.

 ## Cleaning and Exploring the Data
 Each of the 3 datasets used in this project were cleaned and explored in a separate [Jupyter notebook](http://jupyter.org).
 The resulting [Pandas](http://pandas.pydata.org) [DataFrames](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe) were saved as binary pickle files that were then loaded and matched together in the [recommender.ipynb](recommender.ipynb) notebook.